victor-YT/spendly/README.md

 - Dashboard cards and Recharts visualisations
 - Live search by title, category, and description
 - User activity logging for register, login, logout, create, update, and delete
-- Admin page for viewing users and activities
+- Admin dashboard for viewing all users, all expenses, global spending analytics, and user activities

 ## Conceptual Entities